Google-Developers-Sohag/OOP-Sessions/src/sessionone/task/Task.md

 - Balance.

 ### Hints :
-- The class constructor should hold the main user data : (name, age, userId).
+- The class constructor should hold the user data : (name, age, userId,email, password, balance).
-- Other data (email, password, balance) should be passed using setter methods.
 - Functions to alter (increase/decrease) the amount of money (user's balance) the user have.
 - Function to return the user's balance.
 - Function to print the user's balance.